wiris/wiris-moodle-docker/README.md

 export MOODLE_DOCKER_WWWROOT=${WEB_DOCUMENTROOT}/${WIRIS_MOODLE_BRANCH}

 # 03. Set a db server (We use mysql to import dummy data).
+# Needs to be set to 'mysql'; dig 'moodle-docker' project for more details.
 export MOODLE_DOCKER_DB="mysql"

 # 04. Set whether you want to download the code from github using ssh (authenticated) or https.